mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_service_serverless.html.markdown

 ## Argument Reference

 * `project_id` - (Required) Unique 24-digit hexadecimal string that identifies the project.
-* `instance_name` - (Required)Human-readable label that identifies the serverless instance.
+* `instance_name` - (Required) Human-readable label that identifies the serverless instance.
 * `endpoint_id` - (Required) Unique 22-character alphanumeric string that identifies the private endpoint's network interface.
-Atlas supports AWS private endpoints using the [|aws| PrivateLink](https://aws.amazon.com/privatelink/) feature.
+Atlas supports AWS private endpoints using the [AWS PrivateLink](https://aws.amazon.com/privatelink/) feature.
 * `cloud_provider_endpoint_id` - (Optional) Unique string that identifies the private endpoint's network interface.
 * `private_endpoint_ip_address` - (Optional) IPv4 address of the private endpoint in your Azure VNet that someone added to this private endpoint service.
 * `provider_name` - (Required) Cloud provider for which you want to create a private endpoint.
 Atlas accepts `AWS`, `AZURE`.